 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of insulation and storage items.
+Full and safe access was not available to the roof void area due to the presence of storage items and insulation.